slowbot/mm-blank/README.md

-mm-pattern-library
+mm-blank
 ==================

-## Mister Machine Pattern Library
+## Mister Machine Blank

-A starter project for front-end pattern libraries.
+A starter project for front-end.

 Built with Middleman and Foundation.

 ## Getting Started

-Clone Pattern Library:

-`$ git clone git@github.com:menslow/mm-pattern-library.git`

 Run Bundle Install to Ruby Gem dependancies: